NMillard/learnings/java/java-spring-basics.md

 # Spring Boot Basics

 ## Dependency Injection
-In Spring DI is also referred to as "Configuration" which is slightly misleading if you have a .NET background.
+In Spring DI is also referred to as "Configuration" which is slightly misleading if you have a .NET background since "Configuration" means the application settings.

 Spring uses a convention over configuration approach by utilizing "stereotypes".
 You wire up components by annoating them with `@Component`, `@Service`, and `@Repository`.
 Or, you can use "configuration classes" that acts as a collection of factory methods for different types, such as the example below.